Valid model-free spatial prediction: Background

-where $\prob^{n+1}$ represents the distribution of $(Y_1,\ldots,Y_n,Y_{n+1})$ under $\prob$, and the infimum is over all exchangeable distributions $\prob$.
-That we require attaining the nominal frequentist coverage for all $\prob$ rules out the use of model-based procedures, such as likelihood or Bayesian methods.
+where $\prob^{n+1}$ is the distribution of $(Z_1,\ldots,Z_n,Z_{n+1})$ under $\prob$.
+That we require the inequality \eqref{eq:valid} to hold for {\em all exchangeable distributions $\prob$} rules out the use of model-based procedures, such as likelihood or Bayesian methods.

 The original conformal prediction method proceeds as follows.
 Define a {\em non-conformity measure} $\Delta(B,z)$, a function that takes two arguments: the first is a ``bag'' $B$ that consists of a finite collection of data points; the second is a single data point $z$.
 Then $\Delta(B,z)$ measures how closely $z$ represents the data points in bag $B$.
 For example, if $\pi$ is a prediction rule and $d$ is some measure of distance, then we might take $\Delta(B,z) = d(\pi_B, z)$, the distance between $z$ and the value $\pi_B$ returned by the prediction rule $\pi$ applied to $B$.
-The choice of non-conformity measure $\Delta$ depends on the context and is at the discretion of the data analyst; often there is a natural choice, as in our spatial prediction setting described in Section~\ref{s:GSCP}.
-The only technical requirement is symmetry in the first argument; that is, shuffling the data in bag $B$ does not change the value of $\Delta(B,z)$.
+The choice of $\Delta$ depends on the context, though often there is a natural choice.
+Throughout this paper we will assume $\Delta$ is symmetric in its first argument, so that shuffling the data in bag $B$ does not change the value of $\Delta(B,z)$.